-Top 10 best automatic cars 2022
+Top 10 best automatic cars 2024

-In many cases, the automatic gearbox option for a car range is actually more responsive and, importantly, more efficient than its manual counterpart.
+In many cases, the automatic gearbox option is actually more responsive and, importantly, more efficient than its manual counterpart.
 This can mean lower fuel consumption and cleaner exhaust emissions.
 Some of the latest examples have nine or even 10 speeds and will always choose the right gear at the right time.
 This means that, no matter what road conditions you encounter, the engine will always be turning at the most efficient speed.

 SEAT’s first entry into the modern SUV market is an impressive one; the Ateca is as well made, practical and value-packed as you’d expect from the Spanish manufacturer.
 It also retains the company’s reputation for sporty handling and performance, especially when fitted with the 148bhp 2.0-litre diesel and DSG dual-clutch automatic gearbox.

 Fitted to models across the entire Volkswagen Group family, this gearbox offers near-seamless shifts whether in automatic or manual mode and here helps the Ateca reach 62mph in just 8.8 seconds, yet deliver average economy of around 50mpg.
 Its firm ride may not be entirely becoming of a family SUV, but the trade-off is one that handles competently, with a noticeable lack of body lean.